ginstrom/paladin-novel/chapters/26_wrath-of-gods.md

 As Gond watched, the divine constructs turned toward him one final time.
 Their eyes, which had blazed with the fire of righteous judgment, were growing dim.
 Cracks appeared in their stone flesh, spreading like spider webs across their mighty forms.

-"It is done," the first Guardian said, its voice already growing faint.
-"Justice has been served.
-The innocent are avenged."
+"It is done," the first Guardian's voice faded.
+"Justice is served.
+The innocent, avenged."

-"The corruption is cleansed," added the second, pieces of its hammer beginning to crumble away.
-"The guilty have faced judgment."
+"The blight is cleansed," the second rasped, its hammer crumbling.
+"The guilty have answered."

-"Our purpose is fulfilled," said the third, its sword dissolving into motes of golden light.
-"We return to the eternal rest."
+"Our task is complete," the third stated, its sword dissolving to silver dust.
+"We go to our rest."

-The fourth Guardian looked directly at Gond, and for a moment its fading eyes seemed almost human.
-"Tell them," it said, its voice barely a whisper.
-"Tell them that Turin and Alanyi remember their ancient bond.
-Tell them that justice and mercy are not enemies, but partners in the dance of righteousness."
+The fourth Guardian fixed its dimming, almost human eyes on Gond.
+"Keep the bond.
+Mercy and justice."

 With those words, the Guardians crumbled to dust.
 The divine fire that had animated them flickered once and went out, leaving only four piles of stone and metal where the mighty constructs had stood.

 Gond sank to his knees, overwhelmed by what he had witnessed.
 The power that had flowed through him during the ritual had left him drained, but more than that, he felt the weight of what had just occurred.
-The corrupt priests were dead, their stronghold destroyed, but the cost...
+The corrupt priests were dead, their stronghold destroyed, but the cost…

-"They chose this," Silviana said gently, placing a hand on his shoulder.
-"They were created for this purpose, and they fulfilled it willingly.
-There is no tragedy in a life lived according to its true calling."
+"They were made for this," Silviana said softly, her hand on his shoulder.
+"They did their duty.
+Now they return to the gods."

-"The war is over," Korgan added, his voice filled with wonder.
-"The last bastion of the old corruption has fallen.
-The age of slavery ends here, in this place, with this act."
+"It's over," Korgan breathed, awe in his voice.
+"The last den of that filth… gone.
+Slavery dies today, right here."

 From the siege lines came the sound of cheering as word of the keep's destruction spread through the army.
 Horns blew, drums thundered, and voices rose in songs of victory and thanksgiving.
 The combined forces of humans, dwarves, and elves had witnessed something unprecedented—the direct intervention of the gods themselves in the affairs of mortals.

-But Gond barely heard the celebration.
-His attention was fixed on the piles of dust that had once been the Guardians, and on the words that still echoed in his mind: *Justice and mercy are not enemies, but partners in the dance of righteousness.*

-"Come," Silviana said, helping him to his feet.
-"The others will want to see you.
-They'll want to know what happened here."
+"Come on," Silviana said, helping Gond up.
+"The others need to see you.
+They need to know what happened here."

 Gond nodded, though his legs felt unsteady.
 As they made their way back through the ruins of the citadel, he found himself thinking about the journey that had brought them to this moment.
-It had begun with betrayal and slavery, continued through rebellion and war, and now... now it was ending with something he had never expected to see.
+It had begun with betrayal and slavery, continued through rebellion and war, and now… now it was ending with something he had never expected to see.

-Not just victory, but redemption.
-Not just the defeat of enemies, but the restoration of ancient bonds that had been thought lost forever.
-The Guardians were gone, but their message remained: the gods had not forgotten their people, and the old alliances could be renewed.

 ***